After organizing my garage, I decided to install an epoxy floor. I documented the process here.

-It was about 30 minutes after applying the Epoxy paint that they started tossing the flakes on to the floor.
+It was about 30 minutes after applying the epoxy paint that they started tossing the flakes on to the floor.

-How Long for the Epoxy to dry?
+How Long Does It Take for Epoxy to Dry?

-They painted the Epoxy on in one day and the next morning it was dry enough to walk on.
+They painted the epoxy on in one day and the next morning it was dry enough to walk on.
 If you think about it, it has to be able to dry in one night because the next day they were rolling on the sealer.

 If you are going to put an Epoxy floor in your garage or house a few things you should know.

-- Second, the chemicals used in the Epoxy smell really strong.
+- Second, the chemicals used in the epoxy smell really strong.
 Our house sits above the garage and that may make it worse.
 Unless you like inhaling fumes, I suggest making sure the house has plenty of fresh air or staying out of your house while it's installed.